Connecting to CSC supercomputers

 SSH keys provide more secure authentication, which can be enabled with a two-step process:

-- Generate SSH Keys
+- Generate SSH Keys on your local PC

 The SSH Keys are always generated in pairs, one public key and one private key.
 These keys should be generated on the computer you are using to connect to CSC supercomputers.

-- Copy public key to supercomputer
+- Copy public key from local PC to supercomputer

 Only the public key should be copied, don't copy the private key.